A cyst. What does that make you think of?

 year old man with back and leg pain and a synovial cyst treated for 3 months/16

-visits felt 80% relief.
+visits experienced 80% relief.
 (12) Cox® Technic at Paramus Medical & Sports Rehabilitation Center

 is relieving for many Paramus back pain sufferers